Torsitano/cdk-typescript-rest-lambda/README.md

 1. Clone Repo
 2. `npm i`
+3. Set the account number in `lib/main.ts`
-3. `cdk deploy`
+4. `cdk deploy`
-4. Get the API key and URL from the API GW
+5. Get the API key and URL from the API GW
-5. Postman:
+6. Postman:

 `POST`
 `x-api-key: <your-key>` // header